ahsan-cell/Candy-Crush-/README.md

  Plesase see the description of functions in header files.

  Creators:
- Ahsan Iftikhar
+ Ahsan Iftikhar,
- Husnain Asghar
+ Husnain Asghar,
- Wardah Maqbool Mehr
+ Wardah Maqbool Mehr,
- Areesha Majid
+ Areesha Majid,